We offer a wide portfolio of citrus and tropical fruit products made from the finest fruits in Mexico, including nectar fruit products.

 Mexico is one of the largest mango producer in the world, with varieties such as Tommy Atkins, Kent, Keith and Haden.
 Cultivated along the pacific rim of Mexico, from Chiapas to North Sinaloa, these Mangos have a balance of tender sweetness, fresh tangy flavor with some fiber content and bright yellow orange color.

-Citrofrut processes single strength and concentrated purees, with high quality standards, selling to the top clients worldwide in the juice, baby food, ice-creams and smoothies industries, among others.
+Citrofrut processes single strength and concentrated purees, with high quality standards, selling to the top clients worldwide in the juice, baby food, ice-creams and smoothies industries, nectar fruit products, among others.

 Also called “golden mango” because of its bright yellow color and sweet flavor.
 Manila and Ataulfo are cultivated on the regions near the pacific coast from Chiapas to Jalisco.
-These mangos have more sweetness and no fiber in their composition, making them a preferred option for premium single strength blends.
+These mangos have more sweetness and no fiber in their composition, making them a preferred option for premium single strength blends and nectar fruit products.

 Brazil is globally known for its high-quality fruits, for this reason Citrofrut process mangos in our Via Nectare Facility located in the city of Taquaritinga, in the state of Sao Paulo.
 Here we produce concentrate and single strength puree from mango of the palmer and tommy varieties.
 Our processing season in Brazil is in the local summer period, starting in December and finishing in March.

-Grown only in the southern hemisphere, Brazilian guava is of a deep pink color with a sweet tropical flavor and fruitful aroma; ideal for beverages, desserts or other tropical blends.
+Grown only in the southern hemisphere, Brazilian guava is of a deep pink color with a sweet tropical flavor and fruitful aroma; ideal for beverages, desserts, nectar fruit products or other tropical blends.

 Our guava processing season is during the months of March and April.
 We produce single strength, 14 to 16 brix (mid concentration) and 18 to 20 brix (high concentration) juices tailored to all the diverse industry needs.